Who we are

 - marketing, commercial finance and strategy

-We wanted to use our experience and expertise to make a real difference to the lives of a generation that has been faced with various obstacles due to the factors that it did not cause.
+We want to use our experience and expertise to make a real difference to the lives of a generation that has been faced with various obstacles due to the factors that it did not cause.
 We have seen far too many people failing to be offered the work experience needed to develop their careers in the right way, and few services offering turn-key workshops to help the inexperienced and unemployed.

 Our mission is to use our many years of experience and vast expertise to assist young people in particular 16-25 age group in creating a better life by acquiring the skills needed to impress employers and enjoy a long, prosperous career.
 We aim to do this by offering a number of training opportunities and workshops that offer real, tangible benefits.
 We can help young people to find jobs or to start up their own businesses.